chriskolb/SDDR-Species/README.md

 - **`bayes-hopt-pooled.R`** (runtime: **several days** on LEQR server)

-This script performs Bayesian Hyperparameter Optimization for all three predictor types.
-Subsequently, the models are estimated ten times to produce the final results.
+This script performs Bayesian Hyperparameter Optimization for all three predictor types (smooth, deep, smooth+deep).
+Subsequently, the models are estimated ten times using random initialization of weights to produce the final results.
 The folder `bayesian-optimization-results` contains the resulting `ParBayesianOptimization` objects and the folder `performance-results` the respective AUC and Brier scores.
 Also runs for several days.

 - **`full-model-datagen.R`** (runtime: **several minutes** on LEQR server)